 Lay off and retrenchment: A lay off entrails the separation of an employee from the organization for economic or business reasons (breakdown of machinery, seasonal fluctuations in demand, piling up of inventory; shortage of power, raw materials; production delays, downsizing, mergers and acquisitions, etc.).
-The factors leading to a lay off, thus, are beyond the control of the employer.
+The factors leading to a lay off, thus, are beyond the control of the employeer.
 The services of the employees are not utilized during the layoff periods.
 If the layoff is for a temporary period the employees is likely to be called back to join the ranks once again.
 Since it is in the nature of temporary denial of employment, the employer/employee relationship does not come to an end.
 When the layoff is caused by a business cycle, it may last many months or even years.
 In seasonal industries (like mines, sugar, etc.) lay off occurs routinely.
 If layoffs occur because of restructuring, such as downsizing or mergers and acquisitions, a temporary layoff may become permanent.
 When the layoff become a permanent one, it is called retrenchment.

 Retrenchment is generally on account of surplus staff, poor demand for products, general economic slowdown, etc. It should be noted here that termination of services on disciplinary grounds, illness, retirement, and winding up of a business does not constitute retrenchment.
 In respect of organizations employing 100 or more persons, the Industrial Dispute Act, 1947, makes it obligatory for the employer to give advance notice or pay equivalent wages before the actual lay off date.
-To claim 50 per cent of basic wages plus dearness allowances, the workman (who is not a casual worker, whose name appears on pay roll, who has completed 12 month of continuous service) must present himself on each working day at the appointed time inside the factory/office premises during the lay off period.
-If necessary, he might be asked to report a second time during the same day.
-While laying off workman, the employer is expected to follow the first-in-last-out principle.
+To claim 50 per cent of basic wages plus dearness allowances, the workman (who is not a casual worker, whose name appears on pay roll, who has completed 12 month of continuous service) must present himself on each working day at the appointed time inside the factory/office premises during the lay off workman, the employer is expected to follow the first-in-last-out principle.
 He should give preference to such workmen if he advertises for re-employment against future openings.
 The employer has to give three months' notice before retrenching the worker and get prior approval from the government as well.